Gross Motor Skills for Preschoolers

 What are gross motor skills?

 Gross motor skills are also called large motor skills and can be used interchangeably.
 These are abilities that use large muscle groups like walking, running, and jumping.
 And they are full-body movements that use the arms, legs, and torso.
+Now do you see why gross motor skills for preschoolers are one of the easiest skills to work on?

 Development of these skills happen usually around the same time for every child.
 But boys do develop gross motor skills a little earlier than girls.
 (Girls develop fine motor skills earlier though!)

-Why are gross motor skills important?
+Why are gross motor skills for preschoolers important?

-Development of gross motor skills is important because these are abilities that we use every single day, all day long.
+Development of gross motor skills for preschoolers is important because these are abilities that we use every single day, all day long.
 Children need to be able to efficiently move around and explore and play and learn to keep developing in other areas.
 Gross motor skills enables them to do just that.

 Gross Motor Skills Milestones